The Biggest Challenges for Entrepreneurs Working from Home

-Whether you’re thinking about starting a home catering business, a career in bookkeeping or copywriting, or following a passion like beekeeping or illustration, there are ups and downs to working from home.
+Whether you’re thinking about beginning a career at home like a home catering business, a career in bookkeeping or copywriting, or following a passion like beekeeping or illustration, there are ups and downs to working from home.

 You can read about more work-from-home careers here.